Ein al-Zeitun

-Ein al-Zeitun (Note: Ein also spelled as Ain or Ayn, and Zeitun as Zaytun), was a Palestinian Arab village, located 1.5 km north of Safed in the Upper Galilee.
-During the early Ottoman period, Ein el-Zeitun had a mixed population of Muslims and Jews.
+Ein al-Zeitun (Note: Ein also spelled as Ain or Ayn, and Zeitun as Zaytun), was a Palestinian village located 1.5 km north of Safed in the Upper Galilee.
+During the early Ottoman Empire, Ein el-Zeitun had a mixed population of Muslims and Jews.
 Later, in the 19th century, it became entirely Muslim.
-The village's small population and land area as well as its proximity to Safad made it a suburb of the city.
-In 1945, the village had a population of 820 inhabitants and a total land area of 1,100 dunams.
-The village was depopulated in 1948, after the Ein al-Zeitun massacre.
+The village's small population and land area, as well as its proximity to Safad, made it a suburb of the city.
+In 1945, the village had a population of 820 inhabitants and a total land area of 1100 dunams.

+After the Palmach attacked the village and killed 70+ villagers on May 1, 1948, an incident called the Ein al-Zeitun massacre, the village was depopulated.

 Location

 Ein al-Zeitun was located on the western slope of Wadi al-Dilb, next to the highway leading to Safed, 1.5 km north of the city.

 History

 Wadi al-Dilb may have been the wadi that Al-Dimashqi (d.
 1327) called Wadi Dulayba, which he described as lying between Meiron and Safed.
 Al-Dimashqi described a spring where water gushed forward for one or two hours, allowing people to collect drinking water and wash, before it abruptly retreated.
 The village name, which was Arabic for "spring of olives", did indicate that there was a spring in the vicinity.